tibbben/indigenous-cartography/lessons/lesson01.md

 2. Syllabus review
    -   course materials and communication all on blackboard
        -   no real required texts, most will be placed in blackboard
+       -   exception is the syllabus and slides, all on github
    -   readings are required before class (this week for Thursday)
        -   one sentence summaries of required readings sent to me before Thursday's class (can be sent earlier)
        -   reading list is a guide, and entry point; be critical